ZhaozzReal/DATTSS/README.md

 ## Description

-DATTSS is developped for systematic analysis of alternative tandem TSS events from standard RNA-seq data.
+DATTSS is developed for dynamic analysis of alternative tandem TSS events from standard RNA-seq data.
 Given the read coverage profiles of two or multiple RNA-seq samples, DATTSS first identifies the most distal TSS in each first exon region that has evidence of being used in the samples of interest.
-Then DATTSS infers the location of proximal tandem TSS based on “change point” model, where the usage of internal tandem TSS would lead to a profound increase in RNA-seq read coverage in the first exon region.
-Once the proximal tandem TSSs are identified, library size-normalized expression levels and the relative usage of tandem TSS are calculated.
+Then DATTSS infers the location of proximal tandem TSS based on “change point” model, where the usage of proximal tandem TSS would lead to a profound increase in RNA-seq read coverage in the first exon region.
+Once the proximal tandem TSSs are identified, library size-normalized expression levels and the relative usage of distal tandem TSS are calculated.

 ## Diagram illuminates the DATTSS algorithm